Keelhauled/LockOnPlugin/README.md

 ## modprefs.ini
 - LockOnHotkey = a single letter, no modifier keys
 - RotationHotkey = a single letter, no modifier keys
+- CharaSwitchHotkey = a single letter, no modifier keys
 - LockedZoomSpeed = any number, negative values invert the zooming direction
 - LockedMinDistance = any positive number
 - LockedTrackingSpeed = any positive number